peterdesmet/favourite-fruit-color/README.md

-# What is my favourite fruit color?
+# What is my favourite fruit colour?

 ## Rationale

-A simple analysis to visualize my favourite fruit color.
+A simple analysis to visualize my favourite fruit colour.

 ## Data